 Clalffin or Clal as she refers to herself wishes to wake up and see the sunrise in a new place every day.
 That how she describes herself on her blog.
 A read through her blog, one is hooked through the various captivating stories on backpacking in Kenya, travelling solo, sights and sounds from Kisumu to chasing waterfalls in Kenya.
 The life of travel demands sacrifice remains very true to a majority of us who travel not just for fun but to share and inspire others to explore.

 Across the border in Uganda is the Diary of a Muzungu.
 This blog is everything Uganda, from hidden gems, the food, and the culture to just being a Muzungu in a foreign land.
 Charlotte or ‘Nagawa’ as she describes herself on her blog is quite an avid traveller across East Africa.
 She encourages her readers to join her on a tour of Uganda on foot, by train, plane, boda-boda, bus or even a dugout canoe now that should get you packing for a tour of Uganda.

 Rayhab Gachango -Potentash

 Although this is a lifestyle blog.
-Her Travel category will definitely inspire one to explore Kenya.
-Rayhab Gachango is quite an experienced writer and the lifestyle category winner in the 2018 lifestyle category under the Kenya blog awards.
+Her Travel category will inspire one to explore Kenya.
+Rahab Gachango is quite an experienced writer and the lifestyle category winner in the 2018 lifestyle category under the Kenya blog awards.